bkup/SlackShell/README.md

 #### Import-File
 Refreshes the file list then downloads the specified file into memory, creates a new module, and then imports that module.
 Commands specific to that module can then be entered directly into the Slack channel.
 The file downloaded does not touch disk.
-*This function should be considered in Beta while addtional testing is occuring.
+*This function should be considered in Beta while additional testing is occuring.
 Some modules behave erratically*

 #### Receive-File
 Refreses the file list then downloads the specified file to disk.
 An additional storage path can be included, defaults to the current location.